them1k/DoesThisMailExist/README.md

 ## Contributing

 If you wish to contribute to this project, please open an issue or submit a pull request through GitHub.
+Thanks!